 We often receive questions from riders around the globe wondering

-about what should they pack, what the roads are like, and most important
+about what they should expect, what to pack, how the roads are like, and most important

 what is the current political situation in Egypt.

-We dedicate the following section to answer all these questions and
+We dedicate the following section to give detailed information about the

 firstname.lastname@example.org and we will be happy to answer you